trevorlawrence/threat-hunt-jadepuffer/README.md

 ## Proving the Corrective Attempt

-I moved from the Syslog telemetry to the host's audit telemetry and searched for user-creation events associated with JadePuffer's `RunId`.
+To confirm my suspicion, I moved from the Syslog telemetry to the host's audit telemetry and searched for user-creation events associated with JadePuffer's `RunId`.

 ```kql
 LinuxAudit_CL